Background

 (5) A less closely matching descendant of Thomas Dudley Fox of Vermont and Canada.

-All tested by FTDNA were null at DYS 439 and thus members of Haplogroup R-L1/S26 or R1b1a2a1a1a3.
+All tested by FTDNA are null at DYS 439 and thus members of Haplogroup R-L1/S26 or R1b1a2a1a1a3.
 One (14179) was tested R-S26 by Ethnoancestry, which is the same as R-L1 at FTDNA.
 This Haplogroup is consistent with a late arrival to Britain.
-The Y-Results tables do not show this Haplogroup since S26 was not tested by FTDNA.

 Haplogroup R-L2 and Subclades (tested) No Matches in Project